octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 Once these two checks have been performed, the buyer can receive a ticket.
 To do that, the entrypoint needs to:
 1. register the address as a participant: the address must be added into the players set from the storage.
-2. create a ticket id.
-Since each participant can only buy ticket, the size of the players set give the new ticket id.
+2. create a raffle ticket id.
+Since each participant can only buy a single ticket, the size of the players set give the new ticket id.
 3. associate the ticket with its owner: the new ticket id will map to the buyer in the sold_tickets big_map.

 These three steps use the methods described in the collections section.